Jessica Pratt (musician)

-Jessica Pratt (born 24 April 1987) is an American musician and singer-songwriter based in Los Angeles, California.
-Her self-titled debut album was released in 2011 via Birth Records, a record label founded by Darker My Love and White Fence songwriter Tim Presley to release Pratt's music.
+Jessica Pratt (born April 24, 1987) is an American singer-songwriter based in Los Angeles, California.
+Her self-titled debut album was released in 2012 via Birth Records, a record label founded by White Fence songwriter Tim Presley to release Pratt's music.
 She is often associated with the freak folk movement.
+Her second and third albums are On Your Own Love Again (2015) (Drag City) and Quiet Signs (2019) (Mexican Summer/City Slang).
+She released her fourth album, Here in the Pitch, in 2024.

 Early life

 Pratt was raised by her mother, who exposed her to a broad range of artists, including Tim Buckley, X, and the Gun Club.
 She learned to play the guitar around the age of 15, after her older brother gave up playing his Stratocaster.
-She took his guitar and started practicing with the T. Rex album Electric Warrior.
+She took his guitar and started practicing with the 1971 T. Rex album Electric Warrior.
 She was soon able to play the guitar parts of the whole record.
 She eventually began recording songs at the age of 16, using her mother's Fender guitar amp and microphone.

+"Pratt grew up in Redding, a small Northern California city with a complicated relationship to Christianity and conservative politics," noted Quinn Moreland in a 2024 New York Times profile on Pratt.
+"Her family was comparatively freewheeling: Her mother, who raised her, was an astrologer and music obsessive.
+Pratt began writing songs as soon as she learned a few rudimentary chords, penning impressionistic songs inspired by the Incredible String Band and Leonard Cohen on a thrift store nylon string guitar."